Azareal/Gosora/CONTRIBUTING.md

 Don't worry about ES5, we're targetting modern browsers.
 If we decide to backport code to older browsers, then we'll transpile the files.

 Please don't use await.
 It incurs too much of a cognitive overhead as to where and when you can use it.
+We can't use it everywhere quite yet, which means that we really should be using it nowhere.

+Please don't abuse `const` just to shave off a few nanoseconds.
+Even in the Go server where I care about performance the most, I don't use const everywhere, only in about five spots in thirty thousand lines and I don't use it for performance at all there.

 To keep consistency with Go code, variables must be camelCase.